 Tweed Regional Museum - Murwillumbah

-The Murwillumbah Museum is housed within the original 1915 Shire Hall, and a contemporary extension which opened in 2014.
+The Murwillumbah branch of the Museum is housed within the original 1915 Shire Hall, and a contemporary extension which opened in 2014.

 Land | Life | Culture is a permanent, interactive exhibition which shares unique cultural, biological and geological stories that shape life in the Tweed, stories of places, of people and of the land.
 Land | Life | Culture features stunning graphics of the Tweed's most significant landscapes, specimens, children's interactive area, and cultural stories told by local Aboriginal community members.